 The desire to reach new levels of productivity has led to the advent of a new class of monitor: ultrawide.
 These large, widescreen monitors offer the ultimate in office productivity, allowing you to place two or more full-screen windows side-by-side, without the need for a multi-monitor setup.
 These ultrawide monitors have become popular with gamers as well, as they deliver a more immersive gaming experience.
 Like anything else, ultrawide monitors are not all created equal.

-We've reviewed 64 monitors so far and below are our recommendations for the best ultrawide monitors to buy in 2019.
-See our recommendations for the best large monitors, the best monitors for photo editing, and the best gaming monitors.
+We've reviewed 68 monitors so far and below are our recommendations for the best ultrawide monitors to buy in 2019.
+See our recommendations for the best large monitors, the best monitors for photo editing, and the best ultrawide gaming monitors.

-The 34UC79G-B has great wide viewing angles, perfect for side-by-side co-op games, and it has a great selection of inputs, so you can easily hook up your PC, and a console or two, as well as keep your controllers charged with the included USB hub.
+This monitor has great wide viewing angles, perfect for side-by-side co-op games, and it has a great selection of inputs, so you can easily hook up your PC and a console or two and keep your controllers charged with the included USB hub.

-Unfortunately, the LG 34UC79G-B doesn't look as good in a dark room, as it has poor black uniformity.
+Unfortunately, this monitor doesn't look as good in a dark room, as it has poor black uniformity.
 It also can't get very bright, so room choice is an important consideration before choosing this monitor.
-Overall though, it is a good ultrawide gaming monitor that should please most people.
+Overall, though, it is a good ultrawide gaming monitor that should please most people.

 Overall, while it isn't a great ultrawide monitor, it is very cheap.
-If you want a large screen for occasional office work in a decently lit room, the 29UM69G-B is an okay choice.
+If you want a large screen for occasional office work in a decently lit room, this monitor is an okay choice.

 If you would prefer to make your own decision, here is the list of all of our ultrawide monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.